10 Injured As Roof Collapses At Chicago Water Plant

 Media helicopters were asked to leave during the rescue, with the explanation that the noise was preventing emergency workers from being able to hear the people trapped in the building.

-At this stage, the cause of the explosion is under investigation, but the water plant has been allowed to remain open and operating in the meantime since authorities have determined the remained buildings not to have been compromised in the explosion.
+At this stage, the cause of the explosion is under investigation, but the water plant has been allowed to remain open and operating in the meantime since authorities have determined the remaining buildings not to have been compromised in the explosion.
 Authorities have added that there is no threat to public safety.